peteroupc/peteroupc.github.io/random.md

 distribution, or that fall within a given range, is outside the scope of this page.
 In general, such methods can be written in terms of the two basic building blocks for generating uniform random numbers.

+In my opinion, new programming languages should include methods for the two building blocks given above in their standard libraries -- one set for unpredictable-random generators, and another set for statistical RNGs.

 ### Shuffling

 There are special considerations in play when applications use RNGs to shuffle a list of items.

 1. **Shuffling method.** The [Fisher-Yates shuffle method](https://en.wikipedia.org/wiki/Fisher-Yates_shuffle) shuffles a list such that all permutations of that list are equally likely to occur, assuming the RNG it uses produces uniformly random numbers and can generate all permutations of that list.
 However, that method is also easy to get wrong.
-2. **Generating all permutations.** A pseudorandom number generator (PRNG) can't generate all permutations of a list if the [factorial](https://en.wikipedia.org/wiki/Factorial) of its size is greater than the generator's _period_.
+2. **Generating all permutations.** A pseudorandom number generator (PRNG) can't generate all permutations of a list if the [factorial](https://en.wikipedia.org/wiki/Factorial) of the list's size is greater than the generator's _period_.
 This means that the items in a shuffled list of that size will never appear in certain orders when that generator is used to shuffle it.
 For example, a PRNG with period 2<sup>64</sup> (or one with a 64-bit seed length) can't generate all permutations of a list with more than 20 items; with period 2<sup>128</sup>, more than 34 items; with period 2<sup>226</sup>, more than 52 items; and with period 2<sup>256</sup>, more than 57 items.
 When shuffling more than 20 items, a concerned application would be well advised to use an unpredictable-random implementation.

 ## Conclusion

 In conclusion, most applications that require random numbers usually want either unpredictability (cryptographic security), or speed and high quality.
 I believe that RNGs that meet the descriptions specified in the "Unpredictable RNGs" and "Statistical RNGs" sections will meet the needs of those applications.

+What has motivated me to write a more rigorous definition of random number generators is the fact that many applications still use weak RNGs.
+In my opinion, this is largely because most popular programming languages today--
+- don't specify virtually any requirements on RNGs (such as C's `rand` function),
+- specify a relatively weak RNG (such as Java's `java.math.Random`, although it also includes a much stronger `SecureRandom` class),
+- implement RNGs by default that leave a bit to be desired (particularly the Mersenne Twister algorithm found in PHP's `mt_rand` as well as in Python and Ruby),
+- seed RNGs with a timestamp by default (such as the [.NET Framework implementation of `System.Random`](https://msdn.microsoft.com/en-us/library/h343ddh9.aspx)), and/or
+- leave the default seeding unspecified (such as C's `rand` function).

+In addition, this document recommends using unpredictable RNGs in many cases, especially in computer and information security contexts, and recommends easier programming interfaces for both unpredictable and statistical RNGs in new programming languages.

 Feel free to send comments.
 They may help improve this page.

 ## License

-this page, along with any associated source code and files, is licensed under [A Public Domain dedication](http://creativecommons.org/licenses/publicdomain/)
+This page is licensed under [A Public Domain dedication](http://creativecommons.org/licenses/publicdomain/).